Philippines women's national handball team

 The Philippines women's national handball team is the national team of the Philippines.
 It takes part in international handball competitions and is governed by the Philippine Handball Federation.
 The team is also known by its moniker, Amigas.

 History

 The national team made its international debut at the 2013 Southeast Asian Women's Handball Championships in Ubon Ratchathani, Thailand, which was held in December 2013.
 The team, coached by former national basketball and fencing champion Joanna Franquelli was formed just two months before the tournament.

+The Philippines returned for the 2015 edition of the same tournament in Ho Chi Minh City, Vietnam.

+In early 2025, the pre-existing beach handball squad was being prepared to participate at the 2025 SEA Games in Thailand.